Ray Mondo

-Raymond Taylor-Smith (birth date unknown, born in Sierra Leone) was a drummer for several notable British post-punk and gothic rock groups during the early 1980s.
+Raymond Taylor-Smith (born in Sierra Leone) was a drummer for several notable British post-punk and gothic rock groups during the early 1980s.
 He is best known by his stage name, Ray Mondo.

+Biography

 Ray Mondo first appeared on the British music scene when he joined the Harrow-based post-punk group Ritual upon its formation in 1981.
-Mondo drummed for the group for nearly two years, appearing on both of their records, the "Mind Disease" single and Kangaroo Court EP.
-During this period, Mondo was going simply by "Ray".
+He drummed for the group for nearly two years, appearing on both of their records, the "Mind Disease" single and Kangaroo Court EP.
+During this period, he was going simply by "Ray".

 In March 1983, Ritual dissolved.
 Mondo was recruited by Ian Astbury and Billy Duffy in April 1983 to drum for their newly formed group Death Cult.
 It was Mondo, now going by the moniker "Ray Mondo" and alternately "The Reverend", that suggested Jamie Stewart (his bandmate from Ritual) for the vacant bass guitarist slot (after Astbury and Duffy had auditioned some 30 hopefuls).
 Mondo drummed on the group's eponymous Death Cult EP and during their summer 1983 European and United Kingdom tour.

 By September 1983, the group had decided to eject Mondo.
 Astbury's reasoning was documented in a 1983 interview: